10 Termite Prevention Tips for the Average Homeowner

 - Use plastic boxes to store items in attics and crawl spaces

 Cardboard boxes, books and paper are all cellulose material, which is a food source for termites and other pests.
-Be sure that when storing any of this items on the interior of your home, it’s attic or crawl spaces that you do so by placing them first into plastic containers.
+Be sure that when storing any of these items in the interior of your home, it’s attic or crawl spaces that you do so by placing them first into plastic containers.
 This will not only better protect your items, but it will do so with an extra layer that is very hard, if not impossible for pests to penetrate.

 - Inspect and treat wood furniture